 Moreover, if you are writing content along with relevant outbound links, you adding more credential and value to your article.
 This also helps in more social sharing, as it builds more trust.

 8. Would you save your article for later reference?

 If you do not believe that others will want to bookmark your article, you may want to rethink what you have written.
 What is the type of content that I am referring to?

 - A report on a current event that contains a lot of details and that is obtained from credible sources.

 - A story that is compelling and that features believable characters.

 - A detailed article that explains how to do something with regard to a topic that no one has written about previously.

-Well, this is not all but in short if you follow the above points and make sure your next post answers all the question above, you just created a high quality content.
-Now, you should start working on social media promotion of the article by sharing it with your social group on Twitter, Facebook, Google+ and other social networking sites.
+Well, this is not all but in short, if you follow the above points and make sure your next post answers all the question above, you just created a high-quality content.